MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 * [Create an Azure Storage external table](../external-tables-azurestorage-azuredatalake.md)
 * [Create an SQL Server external table](../external-sql-tables.md)

-## 2 - Add a managed identity to your cluster
+## 2 - Assign a managed identity to your cluster

-To add a managed identity to your cluster, see one of the following guides:
+To assign a managed identity to your cluster, see one of the following guides:

 * [Add a system-assigned managed identity](../../../configure-managed-identities-cluster.md#add-a-system-assigned-identity)
 * [Add a user-assigned managed identity](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity)